leobellejoseph/BusTrakker/README.md

 # BusTracker

-A singapore bus arrival app that is developed using flutter.
+A simple Singapore bus arrival app that is developed using flutter.